ucan-wg/awake/README.md

         UCAN["UCAN
             iss: RequestorActualDid,
             aud: ProviderActualDid,&nbsp;
-            fct: nextReqECDH,&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
             att: [],&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
             prf: ...&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
         "]
     end
 ```

+# 6. MLS Session

+Proceed with MLS as normal.

-# 6. Acknowledgements
+# 7. Acknowledgements

 Thanks to [Quinn Wilton] and [Daniel Holmgren] for their many contributions to previous version of this spec.
 While the spec has evolved significantly since then, their thinking drove much of the philosophy underlying the current version.

 Many thanks to [Brian Ginsburg] for his exploration of AWAKE and suggestion to recommend backoff on requestor authorization attempts.

-# 7 FAQ
+# 8 FAQ

-## 7.1 Why not a variant without MLS for short sessions?
+## 8.1 Why not a variant without MLS for short sessions?

 This is absolutely an option!
 However, it would require implementing a special case.
 Such a system could arguably be more efficient when the number of messages is extremely small, but having one well tested library that could handle more use cases was more strongly indicated in this revision of the spec.

-## 7.2 Why not use more established cryptography, such as P-256 or RSA?
+## 8.2 Why not use more established cryptography, such as P-256 or RSA?

-## 7.3 Why HKDF instead of the BLAKE3 key derivation function?
+## 8.3 Why HKDF instead of the BLAKE3 key derivation function?

 <!-- External Links -->